-This document outlines the lifecycle for Square APIs and establishes expectations for the various stages of development.
+This topic outlines the lifecycle for Square APIs and establishes expectations for the various stages of development.

-Connect v1 APIs — The original API set released in 2014, currently being retired.
+Connect v1 APIs.
+The original API set released in 2014, which is currently being retired.

 Square APIs typically follow a path from Alpha, to Beta, to General Availability (GA) before Deprecation and Retirement.
 Deprecated functionality typically remains publicly available for 12 months before Square retires the functionality.

-Beta code is considered stable and production ready but may not have all the functionality intended for final release.
+Beta code is considered stable and production ready but might not have all the functionality intended for final release.
 Beta functionality is publicly available and breaking changes follow the normal Square API versioning process.
 Beta functionality is documented and clearly tagged in the Technical Reference section of the Developer resource site.
-More expansive beta releases (e.g., new core functionality, new APIs) are also covered in the Documentation section of the Developer resource site.
+More expansive Beta releases (such as, new core functionality and new APIs) are also covered in the Documentation section of the Developer resource site.

-GA code is considered stable, polished, and production ready.
+General Availability (GA) code is considered stable, polished, and production ready.
 GA functionality is publicly available and breaking changes follow the normal Square API versioning process.
-GA functionality is documented in the Technical Reference section and Documentation sections of the Developer resource site.
+GA functionality is documented in the Technical Reference section and Documentation section of the Developer resource site.

-Square strongly encourages existing users to migrate to the applicable replacements as soon as possible to avoid disrupting their users.
-Developers using Square SDKs release on, or after, the deprecation date will see deprecation warnings in their logs (for interpreted languages) or compilation warnings (for compiled languages) when referencing deprecated functionality.
+You are strongly encouraged to migrate existing users to the applicable replacements as soon as possible to avoid disrupting their users.
+Developers using Square SDKs release on, or after, the deprecation date see deprecation warnings in their logs (for interpreted languages) or compilation warnings (for compiled languages) when referencing deprecated functionality.

 Retired code is unavailable to all applications regardless of the

 The following APIs are deprecated in their entirety and currently scheduled for retirement.
-All endpoints and related data types will retire on the date noted below.
-See the associated migration guide for guidance.
+All endpoints and related data types will retire on the dates listed in the following table.
+For more information, see the associated migration guide.

 |V1Items|| Catalog API|

 The following endpoints are deprecated and currently scheduled for retirement, but the associated APIs are still generally available.
-See the associated migration guide or relevant Technical Reference entry for guidance.
+For more information, see the associated migration guide or relevant Technical Reference entry.